Skip to content ↓

 Our first two aims are to enthuse our students, and consolidate their varying RE experiences from primary schools.
 We want to do this while we also promote mutual respect and the value of being informed.
 We wish to give them an understanding of both religious diversity, and similarity.

-We aim to provide accurate specialist knowledge, enable students to question what they're presented with in the media, counter divisive narrative they may encounter, and offer an inclusive alternative.
-We want to show students the impact of religion on the real world around them and embed a solid foundation for the sequence of GCSE lessons and units.
+We aim to provide accurate specialist knowledge, enable students to question what they're presented with in the media, any counter divisive narrative they may encounter, and offer an inclusive alternative.
+We want to show students the impact of religion on the real world around them and embed a solid foundation for further study.